 Meadows, A. (Ed.)
 (2011).
 Developments in Music Therapy Practice: Case study Perspectives.
 Gilsum, NH: Barcelona Publishers

 Bruscia, K. (Ed.).
 (1991).
 Case Studies in Music Therapy.
 Gilsum, NH: Barcelona Publishers.

 You can also download a suggested reading list.

 Visit a music therapist and observe a session.

-Contact Dr. Meadows (firstname.lastname@example.org) and ask for contacts to observe a session.
-He will help you find a music therapist in your area.
+Contact Dr. Eyre (email@example.com) and ask for contacts to observe a session.
+She will help you find a music therapist in your area.